hectorm/elementary-dropbox/README.md

 # Dropbox for Elementary OS
-This script, designed for **Elementary OS Freya**, installs the latest version of Dropbox and integrates it with WingPanel.
+This script, designed for **Elementary OS**, installs the latest version of Dropbox and integrates it with WingPanel.

 ![System tray icon preview](http://i.imgur.com/hw3iHKK.png)